bnjbvr/botzilla/README.md

 Available modules
 ===

-See the list in [./src/modules].
+[See the list](./src/modules).
 You can refer to a module by its filename in the modules directory.

 How to create a new module